nhsengland/virtual-wards-draft-standards/FHIR-Resources-Population-Guidance/FHIR-DocumentReference.md

 <br>

-# 3.4.5 FHIR UK Core DocumentReference Resource
+# 3.4.5 FHIR UK Core DocumentReference Profile

 >  IMPORTANT – The UK Core DocumentReference profile is currently in draft status and has not undergone Clinical & Technical Assurance review, or been part of the HL7 UK Ballot process.
 This profile may change in future releases of the UK Core.